nilsonholger/bvs/Readme.txt

 If you want to create a new module, type './run --new-module $MODULE_NAME' and follow the instructions displayed by it.

+If you want to use a different config file, type './run --bvs.config=$CONFIG' and you can also append '--bvs.options=...' to override options (see the Config documentation for further details).

 INTENDED TREE STRUCTURE: